Welcome to EagleLakeFishing.Net

 See our video and photo gallery!!
 VIDEO IN THE VIDEO GALLERY OF SOME OF THE FIRE DAMAGE FROM THE WHALEBACK FIRE!

-North end of the south basin: 52-54F.
-Poor visibility still but slightly improving.
-Can’t see the rocks 5 to 6ft down but can determine the location of rock piles now.
+North end of the south basin: 38-39F.
+Poor visibility.
+Still can’t see the rocks 5 to 6ft down but can determine the location of rock piles now.
 Nothing visible at 7ft.
+Pretty clean surface, very little particulates drifting around.

 9-12-18 DFW Water Tests Dissolved oxygen improving